 - Wrong rotation

 However, if you plan to use the model repeatedly and/or in various Scenes, repeating the steps above will quickly become a tedious task, so instead, we can save the model to a Prefab.

 - To create a Prefab in Unity, simply Drag & Drop the Object from the Scene view into the Project view.

 - After the Prefab is created, it can be dropped into any Scene, creating an exact copy:

 Editing existing Prefabs is done in 2 ways: by modifying them in the Prefab editor or by modifying them in the Scene.

 - Select the Prefab in the Project view, then in the Inspector View click "Open Prefab"

 - The Prefab will be opened in the editor, where you can modify it.

 - Drop the Prefab into the Scene view then edit it there.

 - In my case, I have added another Object to the Hierarchy (Notice the (+) symbol near the icon)

-- Some actions are not supported when editing Prefab directly in the scene, for example, if you need to restructure the hierarchy, you will be presented with a message "Cannot restructure Prefab instance" and with options to either "Open Prefab" or "Cancel".
+- Some actions are not supported when editing Prefab directly in the scene, for example, if you need to restructure the hierarchy, you will be presented with the message "Cannot restructure Prefab instance" and with options to either "Open Prefab" or "Cancel".

 Unpacking Prefab will remove its association with the main Prefab, thus making it fully editable in the Scene.

 To save the unpacked Prefab back, select the folder where the original Prefab is located, then drag & drop the modified object from the Hierarchy View into that Prefab.